 Language preferences

-Mistakes to Avoid
+Mistakes to Avoid with ChatGPT Memory

-Not reviewing memories regularly.
+- Not reviewing memories regularly.
 ChatGPT stores things automatically, and it sometimes gets them wrong.
 A memory from January saying “you’re preparing for X launch” is still influencing responses in May.
 Check Manage Memories every few weeks.

-Deleting a chat but expecting the memory to disappear.
+- Deleting a chat but expecting the memory to disappear.
 Deleting a conversation does not delete memories saved from that conversation.
 You need to delete both separately.

-Storing contradictory memories.
+- Storing contradictory memories.
 If you’ve told ChatGPT different things at different times, it may have conflicting memories.
 These cause inconsistent responses.
 Clean them up from Settings.

-Leaving memory on for sensitive conversations.
+- Leaving memory on for sensitive conversations.
 Legal queries, medical questions, anything private — use Temporary Chat.
 Don’t let ChatGPT store and reference this context in future sessions.

 Privacy and Data — What You Should Know